nikbearbrown/Computational-Skepticism-for-AI/chapters/07-fairness-metrics-choosing-a-definition-and-defending-it.md

 ## The shape of the rest

-Three formally distinct fairness metrics can be incompatible on the same dataset when base rates differ.
+Three formally distinct group fairness metrics can be incompatible on the same dataset when base rates differ.
 The impossibility is structural, not a tooling artifact.
+Individual fairness adds a complementary requirement — similar individuals treated similarly — whose power depends entirely on the similarity metric $d$, which encodes the most consequential values choice in the framework.
+Causal fairness asks whether the sensitive attribute causes the prediction through specific paths, and requires a structural model of the world that statistical analysis cannot replace.
+The GE Index provides a continuous measure of total unfairness that decomposes into within-group (individual) and between-group (group) components, enabling diagnosis of where the unfairness comes from.

-Each metric embeds a values claim.
-The toolkit lets you implement a chosen metric; it does not absolve you of the choice.
-The defense is the deliverable, and the defense connects the metric to the deployment, the cost-bearers, and the construct the deployment is supposed to serve.
+The defense is the deliverable, and the defense connects the chosen metric to the deployment, the cost-bearers, and the construct the deployment is supposed to serve.
+The toolkit lets you implement a choice.
+It does not make the choice for you.

 The Pebble makes a brief appearance in this chapter — *Agents of Chaos* Case #6, where the bias sits in the model provider's training rather than in the deploying engineer's pipeline.
 We return to that contrast in Chapter 13's accountability discussion: who is responsible when the bias is structurally upstream of everyone in the deployment chain?